element-hq/element-web/README.md

    as desired.
 See below for details.
 1. Enter the URL into your browser and log into Riot!

+Note that Chrome does not allow microphone or webcam access for sites served over http (except localhost), so for working VoIP you will need to serve Riot over https.

 Important Security Note
 =======================